wilbcn/Splunk/Splunk-Investigations-2.md

 In this follow-up, I explore and continue learning key Splunk features such as alerts** and dashboards, while aligning all detection and mitigation strategies with the MITRE ATT&CK framework to mirror real-world security operations.
 This projects focuses on unauthorised administrator account creation and privilege escalation on a Windows machine — a critical persistence tactic used by adversaries (MITRE Technique: `T1098 - Account Manipulation`).

-To carry out this project, I configured universal forwaders on some EC2 instances.
+To carry out this project, I configured universal forwarders on some EC2 instances.
 [Splunk Cloud Setup](https://github.com/wilbcn/Splunk/blob/main/Splunk-Cloud-HomeLab.md)

 ## 🎯 Goals